pessoa-am/docker-image-mythtv-backend/README.md

 # Docker Container for MythTV

-This is a Docker image for running the MythTV package based on the work done by Floppe.
-I've added in mariadb so that it's standalone as well as bumped mythtv to version 29.
+This is a Docker image for running the MythTV package based on the work done by Floppe and apnar.
+It's based on Ubuntu MATE 18.04.
+Mariadb was added so that it's standalone and mythtv was bumped to version 31.
 Access to backend setup is via x2go.
 Note that this is not secured really in any way so be sure you're running it on a trusted network or secure it yourself.

 Run Directly: